So, What Is Direct Traffic?

-I create a blog post on https://directom.com.
-Inside the blog post, I link to your fancy jewelry website, http://IcedOutReviews.com.
+We create a blog post on https://directom.com.
+Inside the blog post, we link to your fancy jewelry website, http://IcedOutReviews.com.

 My blog post ranks high in Google and it’s quite popular.
 As a result, Iced Out Reviews gets hundreds of referring hits per day from Directom.com.

-Then one day, I change https://directom.com to https://directom.com.
+Then one day, we change https://directom.com to https://directom.com.

 Iced Out Reviews remains HTTP.